A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: The Lagrange-Newton Algorithm

-to get a strong $\beta'$-Lagrangian stationary point of \eqref{min} for any $\beta'\in (0, \beta)$.
-The basic idea behind our algorithm is: solve the Lagrangian equation $F(x,y;T) = 0$ iteratively by using the Newton method, and update the involved index set $T$ accordingly from $\T(x, y; \beta)$ by definition in each iteration, whilst the remaining part in \eqref{sys} is adapted as a measurement of the quality of the numerical approximate solution, companying with the accuracy of the numerical solution by the Newton method.
+By employing the relationship between the strong $\beta$-Lagrangian stationary point and the Lagrangian equations as stated in Theorem \ref{eqeq}, the basic idea behind our algorithm is: solve the Lagrangian equation $F(x,y;$ $T) = 0$ iteratively by using the Newton method, and update the involved index set $T$ accordingly from $\T(x, y; \beta)$ by definition in each iteration.
 Details on the algorithm are as below.